Zachhi/Assembly-To-From-MachineLanguage/README.md

 ## What is Hack Assembly?

 The Hack Assembly Language consists of 3 types of instructions.
-It allows us to declare symbols with a single symbol declatation.
-Hack assembly ignored whitespace and you can write comments with `//`.
-Symbols can be variables and labels
+It allows us to declare symbols with a single symbol declaration.
+Hack assembly ignores whitespace and you can write comments with `//`.

 ### Types of Instructions